keikai/doc/dev-ref/adv/Collaboration_Edit.md

 see others' current selection box which are painted with different colors.

+# Limitation
+This feature requires to share one `Book` object among multiple `Spreadsheet` components, so it doesn't work in a clustering environment (cross among differe Java VM).

 # Example

 Here we demonstrate an example application that loads a book and shares